JiyaSu/CapelliniSpTRSV/README.md

 The 6 algorithms in this project are execute on CUDA version.
 Among them, 2_SyncFree_csc2, 3_cuSP2 and 4_cuSP-layer2 are already proposed algorithms, which are used as benchmark algorithms.
 The other three algorithms are our proposed algorithms.
 8_mix2 has the best performance, but has a short preprocessing time.
 7_ourWrtFst2 has better performance than 6_our2Part2, and there is no preprocessing time for both algorithms.

+We will continue to improve this project to make CapelliniSpTRSV easier to use.

 <br><hr>
 <h3>Algorithms Introduction</h3>